DarkHawk727/Themis/README.md

 - **BERT**: We used a BERT-based model from HuggingFace transformers.
 Our ml pipeline was based on PyTorch and the data used to train the model was [CNN / Daily Mail dataset](https://huggingface.co/datasets/cnn_dailymail) which consists of long articles making it the perfect dataset to use.

-- **SKLearn**: We used sklearn to train our own neural network which used TF-IDF to vectorise the input.
+- **Sklearn**: We used sklearn to train our own neural network which used TF-IDF to vectorise the input.
 We then exported the model to joblib so we could use it in the api.

 - **TextBlob**: Textblob helped in calculating various other metrics like the sentiment of the summarised article, polarity, and subjectivity.